whanyu1212/polars-sharing-materials/slides.md

   :enter="{ x: 0, opacity: 1, scale: 1, transition: { delay: 100, duration: 1300 } }"
 >

-- 💻 Utilizes all the available cores on your machine
-- 🏃 Optimizes queries to reduce unneeded work/memory allocations.
+- ⏩ Highly performant, built-in multithrading and vectorized query engine
-- 📚 Handles datasets much larger than your available RAM
+- 💯 Highly scalable, capable of handling datasets larger than available RAM
-- 📖 A consistent and predictable API
+- 🔒 A consistent and predictable API
-- 🔒 Adheres to a strict schema (data-types should be known before running the query).
-- Uses method chaining by default (elegance and readability)
+- ⛓️ Uses method chaining by default (elegance and readability)
-- Dropped the concept of indexing
+- #️⃣ Dropped the concept of indexing

 </div>
 <br>